 Anthony is a 2006 graduate of Alleghany High School where he graduated with honors and was a 3 year varsity letterman on the baseball team.
 He went on to Emory and Henry College where he graduated with Bachelors of Science degree in Business Administration.
 At Emory and Henry, he played 4 years of baseball.

 After graduation, Anthony began his apprenticeship with Arritt Funeral Home.
 Upon completion of his apprenticeship, Anthony attended John Tyler Community College where he graduated with an Associate’s of Applied Science with a major in Funeral Services in December of 2012.

-Anthony attends Falling Spring Presbyterian church and is the secretary/ treasurer of the Falling Spring Fire Department as well as serving as a First Lieutenant.
-He and his wife Nikki reside in Falling Spring with their two dogs, Duke and Zeke.
+Anthony is a member of Greenwood Evangelical Presbyterian Church and is the treasurer of the Falling Spring Fire Department as well as serving as a First Lieutenant.
+He and his wife Nikki reside in Falling Spring with their daughter Laurel and dog, Duke.

 Aubrey Bowling was born in Alleghany County and graduated from Covington High School in 1971.